 At the back of the PSW8, we have high and low-level inputs, an LL output, low pass frequency controls, phase and auto power on switch.
 This subwoofer works only on 120V power outlets, so avoid wanting to fry the subwoofer with a 240V electric socket.

-To sum, the PSW8 is a small, yet powerful enough subwoofer that can surprise you with its performance for those not looking for a professional sound.
+To sum it up, the PSW8 is a small, yet powerful enough subwoofer that can surprise you with its performance for those not looking for a professional sound.

 This subwoofer is a big box of surprises that includes two Bluetooth receivers that differentiate it from its competitors.
 Additionally, it comes with an internal battery in case you don’t have an outlet or a power supply around.